 -

-Overall balance: Gummies can be more convenient.
+Overall balance: CBD gummies can be more convenient.

 This helps narrow down your options before you even start shopping.